rstatsinger/contrast-go-test-bench-docker/README.md

 1. git clone this repo
 2. Drop your contrast_security.yaml file into the project root directory
-3. Edit the yaml file to set logging to stdout, or set the logging paths to /tmp
+3. Edit the yaml file to set logging to stdout, or set the logging paths to /tmp instead of /var/log/contrast
 4. ./demo.sh reset
 5. ./demo.sh
 6. Interact with the app at http://localhost:8080